 How long are visitors staying on your site?
 When they are engaged with your site and are taking the time to browse through your pages, they are most probably interested in what you have to offer.

 Using Google Analytics, you can get insights into how site visitors move from page to page.
 You can also see how long they spend on each page.
-To measure the quality of your website traffic, you’ll want to keep an eye on how much time your visitors spend browsing your site on an average.
+To measure the quality of your website traffic, you’ll want to keep an eye on how much time your visitors spend browsing your site on average.
 If it’s low, then you need to work on improving the engagement of your content.

 Bounce Rate and Exit Rate

 Bounce rate measures the number of users to your site that exit without visiting any other page.
 Meanwhile, the exit rate tells you how many users leave your site from a specific page.
 For most digital marketers, a bounce rate in the range of 26-40% is excellent while anything over 70% is concerning.
 It’s because a high bounce rate indicates that your site is not meeting the user’s expectations and they are probably not interested in your content.
 You should consider what page site users are leaving your site from – does this page meet the user’s needs or does it need further optimisation?

 The conversion rate is the percentage of website visitors who take a desired action, such as clicking a phone number, using your contact form, or making a purchase.
 To measure the quality of your website traffic, you’ll want to look at how your conversion rates differ for different sources of traffic.